 Ellen Gustafson is a sustainable food system activist, author, innovator and social entrepreneur.
-She is the Co-Founder of Food Tank: the Food Think Tank, an organization that grew out of the 30 Project, which Ellen founded in 2010 and Danielle Nierenberg’s Nourishing the Planet initiative.
-The 30 Project has been a significant part of changing the conversation about the global food system by connecting hunger and obesity.
+Her first book, “We the Eaters: If We Change Dinner, We Can Change the World” was published by Rodale Press in May 2014.
+She is the Co-Founder of Food Tank: the Food Think Tank, which is run by President Danielle Nierenberg.
+She is also founder of a small sustainable home goods company called the Apron Project.
+Before the launch of Food Tank, Ellen founded the 30 Project, a campaign that has helped to change the conversation about the global food system by connecting hunger and obesity.
 She is also the creator of the ChangeDinner campaign and HealthClass2.0, which are helping individuals change the food system at dinner tables and in schools.

 She has been featured as one of AOL and PBS’s MAKERS, trailblazing women who are “making” America, Fortune Magazine’s 2009 Most Powerful Women Entrepreneurs, Inc Magazine’s 2010 30 Under 30, and Diplomatic Courier Magazine’s 2011 “Top 99 Under 33” in Foreign Policy.
-Ellen has spoken at the Fortune Most Powerful Women’s Conference, the World Food Prize, and is the Co-Chair of the Economist’s 2012 Feeding the World conference and has guest lectured at Harvard Business School, NYU, London School of Economics, Columbia University, Lehigh University and the US Naval Academy and given a TEDx talk.
+Ellen has spoken at the Fortune Most Powerful Women’s Conference, the World Food Prize, and was the Co-Chair of the Economist’s Feeding the World conference and has guest lectured at Harvard, Yale, NYU, London School of Economics, Columbia and the US Naval Academy and given 4 TEDx talks.

-She serves on the Barilla Center for Food & Nutrition Advisory Board, the Columbia University Alumni Board of Directors and the founding Board of Directors for Bronx Success Academy 1, a charter school within the Success Charter Network.
+She serves on the Barilla Center for Food & Nutrition Advisory Board and the Board of San Diego’s Community Health Improvement Partners, and has served on the Columbia University Alumni Board of Directors and was a founding Director of Bronx Success Academy 1, a charter school within the Success Charter Network.
 She is a Term Member of the Council on Foreign Relations.